 It’s usually the case that the surface isn’t completely see-through, however, otherwise you’d see the internals of the light.
 Instead the bottom surface is partially opaque, meaning that it’ll let the light through without showing off all the internals.

 Whilst it seems like many modern lights are moving to ‘open lights’ (i.e. ones that aren’t totally sealed off on all sides), enclosed fixtures do have some benefits:

 - Since light isn’t wasted shining out of the sides and top, it’ll focus all the light out from the bottom.
 This can create a nice mood-lighting for the bedroom, along with being useful in areas that you’re often under the light – such as bathrooms and food-preparation areas.

 - Modern enclosed lights can actually look quite sleek, a far-cry from the old bathroom lights with ‘stipple effect’ glass.
 These can be more of a fashion statement than other, cheaper lights by offering a nice looking light at a usually low price.

 - More and more modern bathroom light are built as a simple-to-install, all-in-one enclosed light with specially designed LEDs inside that offer lots of brightness.
 These purpose-built enclosed lights are usually quite cheap to buy, but they look great and work really wekk.

-The main problem with enclosed light fixtures is that – since they’re sealed off on the sides and top/bottom – they don’t let heat dissipate easily.
-In-fact, sometimes the heat can keep building up inside the light fixture – eventually damaging your light bulb.
+The main problem with enclosed light fixture is that – since they’re sealed off on the sides and top/bottom – they don’t let heat dissipate easily.
+In-fact, sometimes the heat can keep building up inside the light fixture – eventually damaging your light bulbs.